sg-developer-portal/TechBiz-Documentation-Clone/configure-products.md

 6. Click **Submit**.

-When a public officer [configures a product](#provide-product-configuration-details) in the TechBiz portal, the corresponding product team receives an email notification to provision resources.
+When an administrator role [configures a product](#provide-configuration-details) in the TechBiz portal, the corresponding product team receives an email notification to provision resources.
 The system displays a **pending provisioning** status.

 After the resources have been provisioned, the public officer is notified by email and the system status changes to **provisioned**.